Mental Health Benefits for Owning a Pet, it is a good idea?

 What’re the benefits of owning

 In perspective, your life will change dramatically when you own a pet.
 Because the stress level will go down and the priorities are different.
 Your personal and professional relationships will turn on.

 I can tell you that, for me, he makes me laugh and smile multiple times a day.
 Every single day.

 1. The best thing in our lives

-Research has shown that there is a link between recognising the importance of the bond between humans and animals.
+Research has shown that there is a link between recognizing the importance of the bond between humans and animals.

 The need for a change, really?
 How?